Top Places to Visit in Florida

 Miami – The glamorous city of Miami is located on the southeastern coast of Florida; the warm weather, dazzling beaches, sports, and culture have turned Miami into a premier tourist destination.
 Its top attractions include Miami Beach, South Beach, Vizcaya Museum and Gardens, Bayfront Park, Miami Seaquarium, Jungle Island, Jewish Museum of Florida, Miami Children’s Museum, and Dolphin Mall.
 The Art Deco Historic District is known for its art deco architecture and the Wynwood Art District of Miami is home to numerous art galleries and museums.

-Biscayne National Park – Close to Miami is the Biscayne National Park a very popular destination for wildlife watching, scuba diving, snorkeling, and camping.
+Biscayne National Park – Close to Miami is the Biscayne National Park a very popular destination for wildlife watching, scuba diving, snorkelling, and camping.
 Most of the park is made up of water and a mangrove forest along the shores.
 The spectacular coral reef here is the Biscayne National Park’s greatest attraction and the Maritime Heritage Trail used by snorkelers and divers allows visitors to view the remains of ancient shipwrecks.
+Check the Biscayne National Park Map article for all the other information that one should have before visiting the national park.

 Daytona Beach – Daytona Beach is home to the Daytona International Speedway, which hosts the iconic Daytona 500 NASCAR race.
 Apart from this, the beach itself is a great attraction with numerous music festivals and concerts regularly being held by the boardwalk (on the Daytona Beach Bandshell stages).
 The Daytona Lagoon water park, the Museum of Arts and Sciences, the Arcade Museum, the Southeast Museum of Photography, and the Cici and Hyatt Brown Museum of Art are some famous museums in Daytona Beach.